 Cars need regular maintenance to ensure they keep running properly.
 However, keeping track of when to replace consumables can be difficult, especially if you are a first-time car owner.
-This is why automakers include a maintenance schedule in the car manual.
+That’s the reason why automakers include a maintenance schedule in the car manual.

 The guidelines are based on the estimated intervals recommended by several automakers and repair shops.
-Even so, you have to refer to your car’s manual or authorised service centres as some car models have specific schedules when it comes to maintenance.
+Even so, you must refer to your car’s manual or authorised service centres as some car models have specific schedules when it comes to maintenance.

 Generally, manufacturers use the number of kilometres or mileage as a metric for determining when specific parts need replacement.
 Others use the number of months or years the car has been on the road.
 Sometimes the two are combined.

 Regarding mileage, manufacturers make use of a 30-60-90 schedule.
 Simply put, some parts need replacement after 30,000 miles, 60,000 miles, and 90,000.
 You can keep this going up to higher mileage in the range of over 120,000 miles.

 The 30-60-90 mnemonics is so much easier for car owners in other parts of the globe.
 For us in Australia, that would be 48-96-145 (not as nifty, eh?)
 It works the same way in reminding you that some parts of your car will need maintenance after 48,000 km, 96,000 km, and 145,000 km.